frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

 # 1E: Practice Mechanisms

-## Exercise #: XXX
+## Exercise 4: Telescoping Hook

-In this exercise, you will be modeling a XXXXX.
-This mechanism features XXXX, XXXX, XXXX.
+In this exercise, you will be modeling a telescoping climber.
+This mechanism features WCP telescoping bearing blocks and half-pocketed MAXPlanetary mounting gearbox plates.
 Be sure to pay attention to XXX when modeling.

 ### Part Studio Instructions

-**Navigate to the "Exercise #XX Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio for this exercise.
+**Navigate to the "Exercise #4 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio for this exercise.

 <!-- Slideshow container -->
 <div class="slideshow-container">